menu

 A relatively large number of people in Dundas telecommute to their jobs.
 Overall, about 13.57% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Dundas is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.45% of adults in Dundas have a bachelor's degree or even advanced degree.
+The citizens of Dundas are very well educated compared to the average community in the nation: 39.45% of adults in Dundas have a bachelor's degree or even advanced degree.

 The per capita income in Dundas in 2022 was $45,841, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $183,364 for a family of four.